tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-Another member of the Losers Club that hits home with queer readers is Richie, a character many people -- even straight readers! -- have interpreted as being bisexual. <mark>He, like most of the boys in the group, has at least a bit of a crush on Beverly, the lone girl,</mark> but also a clear connection with Eddie as well.
+Another member of the Losers Club that hits home with queer readers is Richie, a character many people -- even straight readers! -- have interpreted as being bisexual. <mark fc>He, like most of the boys in the group, has at least a bit of a crush on Beverly, the lone girl,</mark> but also a clear connection with Eddie as well.

 </james>
 <comment>